musikinformatik/SuperDirt/README.md

-# SuperDirt 0.1
+# SuperDirt 0.1 (event based branch)
 SuperCollider implementation of the Dirt sampler for the Tidal programming language

 Alex McLean and Julian Rohrhuber

-This is still experimental.
+This is still experimental, more than the master branch.

+It works, but is less efficient, so only use with moderate speeds.
+But also it is very easily extendible with effect modules.
+Some changes in Tidal may make it faster.

 ## Requirements